cdmandrews/cdmandrews.github.io/tutor-workshop.md

 # Tutoring Technical Writing Workshop

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQfuAIR3yyl0sVd0jp9lUnu6I8DhVsJuYxnttm_GPQW2Uqt0hrn3flszOJXhiEEmNrBLWRmfgnS7eOE/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+A workshop for CASA Writing Center @ TAMUCC
+October 25, 2019

+## First principles:
-At some level, tutoring Engineering and Technical Writing is the same as tutoring everything else:
+Tutoring Engineering and Technical Writing is the same as tutoring everything else.
+Tutors should:
 1. read and assess based on rhetorical concepts: audience, purpose, context
 2. have a grasp of grammatical rules and myths
 3. be able to interact in a comfortable, non-hierarchical manner with writers